 When Jack and Jamie Davies purchased the property that once belonged to Jacob Schram they had a choice.
 In fact, they had a lot of choices.
 They could tear down the old house and build something modern, they could clear more of the trees to make room for additional vineyards, or they could fashion a state-of-the-art winery facility.

 From the beginning Jack and Jamie chose to preserve what was already there.
 They retained the name of Schramsberg Vineyards to honor its founder.
 They restored the ancient homestead and raised their family in the house that Schram built.
 They kept the original barn and made their wine in the crumbling old cellar, utilizing the underground caves that were dug in the late 1800s for bottle aging.
-They retained 155 acres of forested land, using only 43 acres for vineyards.
+Of the nearly 200 acres, they retained 155 of forested land, using only 43 acres for vineyards.
 Eventually, a newer winery was built to supplement the old one, and great care was taken to utilize the original cellars and honor the charm of its historical design.
 At Schramsberg, preservation has always been an integral part of the plan.
-In 1957, Schramsberg was named a historical landmark and has been put on the list of registered historic sites.
+In 1957, Schramsberg was named a California state historical landmark and in 1998 was added to the National Register of Historical Places.

 Schramsberg has also been recognized and awarded for the efforts taken to preserve the house and other historical buildings on the property.